Responder Resilience

 March 25, 2026

-Dump The Bucket: Healing Trauma In Police With EMDR with Dr. Stacy Raymond | S6 E12
+How EMDR Treats Trauma in Police Officers — Dr. Stacy Raymond | S6 E12

 Cops don't break on the job.
 They break slowly, quietly, in the space between calls — carrying everything they've ever seen, heard, and survived until the bucket finally overflows.
 Dr. Stacy Raymond knows what's in that bucket.

-Dump The Bucket: Healing Trauma In Police With EMDR with Dr. Stacy Raymond | S6 E12
+How EMDR Treats Trauma in Police Officers — Dr. Stacy Raymond | S6 E12

 Responder Resilience

-Dump The Bucket: Healing Trauma In Police With EMDR with Dr. Stacy Raymond | S6 E12
+How EMDR Treats Trauma in Police Officers — Dr. Stacy Raymond | S6 E12

 11